Xyclade/MachineLearning/Readme.md

 <img src="./Images/OverFitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

-Overfitting can easily happen when applying [regression](#regression) but can just as easily be introduced in [NBayes classifications](#classifying-email-as-spam-or-ham-naive-bayes).
+Overfitting can easily happen when applying [regression](#regression) but can just as easily be introduced in [Naive Bayes classifications](#classifying-email-as-spam-or-ham-naive-bayes).
 In regression it happens with rounding, bad measurements and noisy data.
 In naive bayes however, it could be the features that were picked.
 An example for this would be classifying spam or ham while keeping all stop words.

 Overfitting can be detected by performing [validation techniques](#validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.